Many know 316 stainless steel as the go-to metal for heavy-duty applications. It’s tough, corrosion-resistant, and … expensive.

 For some cost-conscious engineers and buyers, galvanized carbon steel is the most economical process for protecting a part from corrosion.
 Its zinc coating is an on-the-cheap way to imitate stainless steel.
 It can actually outperform many stainless steels in salty environments because the zinc layer prevents the carbon from reacting with chloride.

 Aluminum has high oxidation and corrosion resistance thanks to its passivation layer.
+This is a naturally occurring, self-protective layer.
 When aluminum oxidizes, its surface will turn white and sometimes pit.

 In some extremely acidic or base environments, aluminum may corrode in a hurry, leaving you with a mess.